Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Introduction

-PCA/SVD provide \emph{optimal} low-rank approximations to the complete PMU matrix by blending information from \emph{all} rows and columns of the PMU matrix, and thus require large amounts of PMU data to be communicated across the network before compression can be applied at a central hub, such as a phasor data concentrator (PDC).\ \ Thus, PCA/SVD can be ill-suited for time-sensitive and bandwidth-limited tasks.
-Moreover, applications such as post-event localization do not explicitly seek an optimal reconstruction of the PMU matrix, but rather aim to reveal a small subset of rows and columns that capture its low-dimensional structure and correspond to points of interest in the grid's operating history.
+PCA/SVD provide \emph{optimal} low-rank approximations to a complete PMU matrix by blending information from \emph{all} rows and columns of the PMU matrix, and thus require large amounts of PMU data to be communicated across the network before compression can be applied at a central hub, such as a phasor data concentrator (PDC).\ \ Thus, PCA/SVD can be ill-suited for time-sensitive and bandwidth-limited tasks.
+Moreover, applications such as post-event analysis do not explicitly seek an optimal reconstruction of the PMU matrix, but rather aim to reveal a small subset of rows and columns that capture its low-dimensional structure and correspond to points of interest in the grid's operating history.

-As an alternative, we explore \emph{interpolatory matrix decompositions} (IDs)~\cite{MahD09, SorE16, LWMRT07, DonM23, Ste99} for the real-time dimension reduction (compression) of PMU data to enable fast and reliable methods for WAMS.\ \ In contrast to PCA/SVD, IDs aim to reconstruct the full PMU data matrix using measurements collected from only a small number of PMU datastreams, which we refer to as \emph{pilot streams}~\cite{XieCK14}, and/or from downsampled time snapshots~\cite{Liuetal19, DasS13, Das16}, which we call \emph{pilot snapshots}.
-While suboptimal in approximation quality, an interpolatory decomposition is more suitable for \emph{real-time} applications.
-The success of the interpolatory approximation hinges on the choice of pilots, which are identified during an offline training phase.
-We propose using the \emph{discrete empirical interpolation method} (DEIM)~\cite{SorE16, ChaS10, Baretal04, DrmG16, Hen24} for adaptively performing this selection.
+As an alternative, we explore \emph{interpolatory matrix decompositions} (IDs)~\cite{MahD09, SorE16, LWMRT07, DonM23, Ste99} for the real-time dimension reduction (compression) of PMU data to enable fast and reliable methods for WAMS.\ \ In contrast to PCA/SVD, which use all available measurements, IDs aim to reconstruct the complete PMU data matrix using measurements collected from only a small number of PMU datastreams, which we refer to as \emph{pilot streams}~\cite{XieCK14}, and/or from downsampled time snapshots~\cite{Liuetal19, DasS13, Das16}, which we call \emph{pilot snapshots}.
+While suboptimal in approximation quality, an interpolatory decomposition is more suitable for \emph{real-time} applications in WAMS.\ \ For instance, a reduced set of pilot streams can be monitored during real-time operations and used to approximately represent any non-pilot datastream via an ID, thereby significantly reducing the dimension of streaming PMU data.

+\emph{Pilot selection} is the task of selecting a reduced number of pilots offline to monitor during online operations for the purpose of minimizing communication bandwidth.
+The quality of the online dimension reduction achieved via an interpolatory approximation hinges on the choice of pilots, which are identified during an offline training phase.
+We propose using the \emph{discrete empirical interpolation method} (DEIM)~\cite{SorE16, ChaS10, Baretal04, DrmG16, Hen24} for adaptively performing this pilot selection.
 DEIM is a greedy algorithm that aims to minimize a computable upper bound on the interpolatory approximation error.
 This bound can certify whether a given collection of pilot streams or snapshots truly captures the low-rank character of the data, and can be leveraged for operational uses, such as online error estimation and disturbance event detection.